OneKeyHQ/firmware/python/docs/OPTIONS.rst

     --help  Show this message and exit.

   Commands:
-    decrypt-keyvalue  Decrypt value by given key and path. encrypt-keyvalue  Encrypt value by given key and path. get-entropy       Get random bytes from device.
+    batch-get-publickeys  Batch get publicKeys by given paths. decrypt-keyvalue      Decrypt value by given key and path. encrypt-keyvalue      Encrypt value by given key and path. get-entropy           Get random bytes from device.

 Miscellaneous debug features.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~